 When Dr. Carr retired in 2005, he knew Dr. Mitchel Bendit was the right fit to become the sole practicing doctor at Veterinary Medical Hospital of Clearwater.
 Dr. Bendit has been practicing veterinary medicine for over 30 years.
 He has extensive knowledge and experience in all aspects of pet care.
 He takes great pride in cases of dermatology.
 Dr. Bendit feels that great sense of joy when he helps your family member stop itching and scratching, so they can lead a normal life!
 He loves the opportunities to meet you and help you make the best health care decisions for your family.

 For the majority of Lisa's life she has been dedicated to animal welfare and that's something that is never going to change.
 Lisa knew she was going to have to work her way from the bottom to the top, which is why she started her career path mucking horse stalls!
 She went to work for Pratt and Whitney for many years, until she could no longer resist the call of the wild.
 Lisa followed her heart back to the career path she loved.
 Years of hard dedicated work helped Lisa acquire the skills and experience needed to maintain any veterinary hospital.
 We are glad she chose to bring those skills to Veterinary Medical Hospital of Clearwater!

 Our "Feral" Cats

 We personally feed 3 "feral" cat colonies with about 30 cats in total.
 We spay/neuter and vaccinate them.
 We release any that are not a good fit for adoption.
 We try to rescue any new kittens and place them in foster care until they can be adopted to a loving family.
-We work with many local rescue organizations including Suncoast Animal Rescue and Second Chance for Strays.
+We work with many local rescue organizations including Suncoast Animal Rescue.